Linux 文件系统目录描述

 or any such thing.

-Stands for "" and contains fundamental utilities, such as init
+Stands for "system (or superuser) binaries" and contains fundamental utilities, such as init

 , usually needed to start, maintain and recover the system.
 Needs to be on the root partition itself.

-In some , contains a virtual , containing information related to hardware and the operating system.
+In some Linux distributions, contains a sysfs virtual filesystem, containing information related to hardware and the operating system.
 On BSD systems, commonly a symlink to the kernel sources in /usr/src/sys

 .

-The Unix in Research Unix and .
-With the addition of support to , this got renamed /vmunix
+The Unix kernel in Research Unix and System V.[14] With the addition of virtual memory support to 3BSD, this got renamed /vmunix

 .